We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Drink plenty of cool or room-temperature water.

 - Use a fan to keep air circulating.

 A viral fever is usually nothing to worry about.
-In both children and adults, most viruses resolve on their own.
+In both children and adults, most viruses resolve on their own and are part of the healing process.
 But if you notice unusual symptoms, or a fever doesn’t go away after a day or so, it’s best to call your doctor.